Providenciales Sailing Charters

 Destinations

 The Turks and Caicos rock iguana is a feature of many boat cruises from Providenciales.
-This docile large lizard is found on several small uninhabited islands in the archipelago, and often greets visitors to Little Water Cay and adjacent Half Moon Bay.
-The visitor’s center on Little Water Cay offers the rare opportunity to easily and responsibly see an endangered animal in its natural environment.
+This large and docile lizard is found on several small uninhabited islands in the archipelago, and often greets visitors to Little Water Cay and adjacent Half Moon Bay.
+The visitor’s center on Little Water Cay offers the rare opportunity to easily and responsibly see this endangered animal in its natural environment.

 Activities

 Public sailing trips typically combine cruising at sea with snorkeling, snacks or lunch, and time to wander the beaches of Provo's nearby uninhabited cays.
-Sailing charters are much more flexible, and allow you to customize your itinerary based on your interests.
+Private sailing trips are much more flexible, and allow you to customize your itinerary based on your interests.

 Snorkeling

-There are some great snorkeling reefs in the area as well.
-The Caicos barrier reef is found close off the cays, and is home to an incredible collection of corals, sea fans, colorful fish, turtles, stingrays, and nurse sharks.
+The Caicos barrier reef is found close off the cays and is home to an incredible collection of corals, sea fans, colorful fish, turtles, stingrays, and nurse sharks.
+It features a complex system of coral formations, from gullies and majestic coral arches to small caves (and, in some parts, beds of yellow sea fans that wave back and forth with the gentle ocean swell).

-Most cruises will stop at least one snorkel spot, and many visit several so you’ll be able to see underwater settings ranging from the sheltered interior reefs to the awe-inspiring deep blue off the wall.
+Most cruises visit at least one snorkel spot, but many visit several, allowing you to see underwater settings ranging from the sheltered interior reefs to the awe-inspiring deep blue off the wall.

 Beach Hopping and BBQs

-Most sailing excursions either serve food and snacks on board, or will stop at a secluded beach for lunch.
-This can range from sandwiches to a BBQ feast cooked fresh on the beach.
+Most sailing excursions either serve food and snacks on board or stop at a secluded beach for lunch.
+The menu can range from sandwiches to a BBQ feast of fish, chicken, and sweet corn cooked fresh on the beach.

-Many popular dishes in the Turks and Caicos incorporate the queen conch, a giant sea snail that can be found in the seagrass beds that surround the Turks and Caicos.
-During the conch season, which typically is from late October to early July, guests are often able to dive for their own conch—a fascinating experience.
+Many popular Turks and Caicos dishes incorporate queen conch, a giant sea snail found in the seagrass beds surrounding the country.
 Conch salad, where diced raw conch is combined with acidic fruit and vegetables, is a very common way to serve conch when out on the water.
+Some tours allow you to try a simpler version of diving for conch, where tour operators hide conch in shallow water for tourists to collect via snorkeling.

 Sunset Cruises

-The Turks and Caicos is an amazing place to watch the sunset, and there’s no better setting than on the water.
-You’ll never know quite what display you’ll get.
-Some days it’ll simply be a tranquil setting in a golden sky, other days can offer breaking colors.
+The Turks and Caicos is an amazing place to watch the sunset, and there’s no better vantage point than a sailing yacht on the water.
+You never know what display you’ll get, whether it's a golden sky or clouds painted in hues of pink, purple, and peach.

 Private Sailing Charters

-Many of the sailing vessels at Providenciales can be chartered for private tours, which is great for groups, large families, and those seeking additional tranquility and privacy.
+Many sailing vessels on Providenciales can be chartered for private tours, which are great for groups, large families, corporate events, or those simply seeking additional tranquility and privacy.

-Private trips will typically give you greater control over the destinations, activities, and catering choices as well.
+Private trips typically give you greater control over the trip's destinations, activities, and catering.

 Special Events and Weddings